UNL puts six academic programs on the chopping block amid $27 million budget shortfall

 “This plan was developed after close coordination with university leaders and has also incorporated the committee’s feedback,” Bennett said in the letter.
 “The reductions proposed here are consistent with the priorities of the university’s strategic plan and the governance rules of the university and its organizational units.”

-UNL Administrative Reductions, Efficiencies, and VSIP | Savings | Reasoning |
+| UNL Administrative Reductions, Efficiencies, and VSIP | Savings | Reasoning |

-Student Life | $850,000 | Reduce state-aided funding for positions and administrative expenses. |
+| Student Life | $850,000 | All state-aided funding will be eliminated from Student Life. |

-Administrative and Staff Efficiencies in Colleges | $1,100,000 | College of Business, College of Engineering, College of Fine and Preforming Arts, College of Journalism and Mass Communications. |
+| Administrative and Staff Efficiencies in Colleges | $750,000 | Through administration and staff position eliminations and reductions in operating expenses the following colleges will reduce their budgets — College of Business, College of Engineering, and College of Journalism and Mass Communications. |

-Recission | $4,610,000 | Reduce all state-aided budgets by approximately 1%. |
+| Recission | $4,610,000 | Reduce all state-aided budgets by approximately 1%. |

 For those cuts, Bennett will not seek recommendations from the committee but will welcome feedback.